 Having a pre-loss agreement helps immensely with this step and many of the prior steps.
 A pre approved vendor will know your emergency contacts, the equipment in your building that needs checked and covered, the points in your building that need damage control and how to respond to your call for assistance.

 Tornadoes are one of the most sudden or unexpected disaster events.
 Hurricanes and tropical storms usually come with warning, giving you time to secure your facility.
 But tornadoes usually do not provide the luxury of time.
 With a plan and pre-approved vendors, you can get back to business quickly and with minimal interruption.

 ServiceMaster Recovery Management Can Help

 As your business takes its steps to recover from the storm, ServiceMaster Recovery Management (SRM) will be there to restore your property back to pre-storm conditions.

 ServiceMaster Recovery Management (SRM) is a commercial disaster restoration company designed to provide businesses with a large loss recovery team they can trust to deliver consistent quality service.
-SRM has command and control centers strategically positioned throughout the U.S. staffed by team members experienced in large loss and disaster recovery.
+SRM has command and control centers strategically positioned throughout the U.S. staffed by team members experienced in large loss and Disaster Restoration.

 SRM has the capability, control of quality and control of service to handle large commercial projects anywhere in the world at a moment’s notice.
 ServiceMaster Recovery Management provides you with a one-touch solution, from initial emergency response to total restoration, minimizing business interruption and helping mitigate claim severity.

 If you’re in need of a pre-approved restoration vendor to assist with your tornado preparedness planning, look no further.
-SRM’s Priority Response Program provides you with the resources to create, update or review your disaster recovery plan at no cost to you.
+SRM’s Priority Response Program provides you with the resources to create, update or review your Disaster Restoration plan at no cost to you.